jamesob/simple-ctv-vault/README.md

 unvaults the entire value.
 Despite being limited, this still provides high utility for users.
 In fact, its simplicity may make it preferable to more complicated schemes.

-## Hands-on example
+## Demo

-Now that we have the general stuff out of the way, let's actually build some vaults.
+Now that we have background out of the way, let's actually build some vaults.
-You can read through the following step-by-step without actually running the code yourself.
+You can read through the following without actually running the code yourself.

 ```sh